b3h3moth/UnixCentric/README.md

   * float, double
   * (to do, at the moment is empty)

-### The language
+### c11 - The language

-A lot of articles on C99 and C11 standards, the core of the language.
+A lot of articles focused on c11 standard, the core of the language is also treated,

 #### How to compile programs